litestar-org/litestar/docs/usage/security/guards.rst

            """Determines whether the user is an admin user""" return self.role == UserRole.ADMIN

 Given that the User model has a "role" property we can use it to authorize a request.
-Let's create a guard that only allows admin users to access certain route handlers and then add it to a route handler function:
+Let us create a guard that only allows admin users to access certain route handlers and then add it to a route handler function:

 .. code-block:: python